 |Following a last-minute offer from the Czech Air Force, a

-Mini-Helidays event took place at Weston-super-Mare this year,
+Mini-Helidays event took place at Weston-super-Mare in 2011,

 after several months of uncertainty, using The Heliport at The Helicopter Museum instead of